DOT Regulations for Pickup Trucks and Trailers

 • GVW is the weight of the trailer when it's fully loaded with cargo.

-• The total weight of the pickup truck and trailer cannot exceed the GVWR of the truck or the maximum weight allowed on any given axle or set of axles, as determined by the DOT.
+• The total weight of the pickup truck and trailer cannot exceed the GVWR of the car or the maximum weight allowed on any given axle or set of axles, as determined by the DOT.

 • Proper brake systems must be installed on the trailer, including electric brakes or surge brakes, to ensure that the trailer can be safely controlled and stopped.